kubescape/kubescape/docs/cli-reference.md

 ### Description

-Decrypts report metadata that was protected with `kubescape scan --encrypt`.
+Decrypts a JSON report that was protected with `kubescape scan --encrypt`.
+The command restores encrypted repository metadata, Kubernetes resource metadata, source paths, container fields, copied resource labels, raw resource copies in results, and every resource ID reference that Kubescape rewrote during encryption.

-Only metadata encrypted by `kubescape scan --encrypt` is restored.
+Only fields encrypted by `kubescape scan --encrypt` are restored.
 Metadata pseudonymized with `--hide` cannot be recovered by `kubescape decrypt`.

 ### Flags